MateuszJanduraUszu/mjmem/README.md

 - [Changelog][] tracks all changes made in each release.
 - [License][] defines the legal rights regarding the use of this library.
+- [Documentation][] describes all functions and classes included in this library.

 # Build steps